embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 Instead, it creates a build directory — a per-sketch cache — in a hidden folder to store all intermediate files.

 This approach lets the IDE generate builds for different boards or variants without cluttering your sketch folder.
 You can find the path to this build directory in the build log.
-For example, my sketch was built here:
+My sketch was built here:

 ```
 /home/kate/.cache/arduino/sketches/D7CC1D7CA645BCFE67207C07A05B3A2A/sketch/`.